SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Working with SQL and Python Scripts
 -----------------------------------

 Jobs are composed of multiple tasks.
 Each task is associated with a single SQL or Python script.
-To create tasks, you need to have scripts prepared and ready to be used.
-For SQL scripts, after having created and saved a script, it will automatically appear on the **Scripts** list that is used for creating Jobs.
-You cannot create Python scripts using the Workbench.
-Python scripts may only be uploaded from your bucket.
+To create tasks, you must have scripts prepared and ready to use.
 Keep in mind that scripts that are saved and uploaded to the **Scripts** list will be executed using your master database and public schema by default.
-To have your scripts use other database and/or schema and/or resource pool, you may use the :ref:`use_database`, :ref:`use_schema`, and :ref:`use_pool` commands within your script.
+To have your scripts use other databases and/or schema and/or resource pool, you may use the :ref:`use_database`, :ref:`use_schema`, and :ref:`use_pool` commands within your script.

+**For Python Scripts**

+You cannot create Python scripts using the Workbench and they may only be uploaded from your bucket.
+Scripts must be Python 3.9.17 compatible.

+**For SQL Scripts**

+After having created and saved a script, it will automatically appear on the **Scripts** list that is used for creating Jobs.

 1. In the sidebar, go to **Workbench** and create a SQL script.
 2. On the right side of the ribbon, select **Upload**.